 Are you headed to Norway and are wondering about a fun one-week Norway itinerary?
 Then read on and find out how to spend a week in this gorgeous country.

-Being the humongous country that it is, getting to see everything Norway has to offer in just one week is sadly not possible, but this itinerary is perfect for an introductory trip that will have you experiencing some of the best the country has to offer.
+Being a humongous country, getting to see everything Norway has to offer in just one week is sadly impossible.
+Still, this itinerary is perfect for an introductory trip that will have you experiencing some of the best the country has to offer.

 Day 1: Oslo

 Chances are you’ll land in Oslo, and while you probably can’t wait to see fjords and get out into nature, exploring the Norwegian capital will give you an introduction to Scandinavian culture.

 There are so many things to do in Oslo, and listing them all would require a post of its own, but a few of our favorite activities include checking out the Kon-Tiki and the Viking Ship museums and wandering the Vigeland Sculpture Park.

 If you love theatre and ballet, don’t forget to check out the Oslo Opera House, too!
 When you get tired of exploring the city, head over to the Solsiden restaurant to grab a bite along with killer views of the mesmerizing fjords that Norway is so well known for.